 What if both agency and contractor adopted and shared tools that naturally captured and exposed process?
 What if we let technology do the heavy lifting rather than dedicating two full time employees to largely shuttle information back and forth between organizations?
 As asynchronous tools like chat and issue trackers replace hand-curated spreadsheets and in-person updates, government agencies gain day-to-day visibility into project status, are given a more complete, historical picture of how decisions were made and why, and agency employees can move from remedial to higher-value work.

 How you work is as important as what you work on

 The tools you choose matter.
 Tools are more than mere convenience.
 Tools force teams into particular workflows, workflows that constrain not just how software is produced, but what software is possible.
-It’s no coincidence then that the open source community, in order to produce the type of software it produces, adopts vastly different tools than most enterprise developers have available to them at their office.
+It’s no coincidence then that the open source community, to produce the type of software it produces, adopts vastly different tools than most enterprise developers have available to them at their office.

 Open source tools tend to be more organic, rather than process-driven, and prefer social norms to technical constraints.
 Open source tools must also be able to support the constraints of distributed, open source teams.
 For example, a 9:00 AM standup meeting is not an option when your development team spans every timezone, let alone, isn’t in the same office.

 When it comes to how they work, open source teams are bound by four distinct constraints:

 Electronic: Discussion, planning, and operations process should use a high fidelity form of electronic communication like email, GitHub.com, or chat with transcripts wherever possible.
 Avoid meatspace discussion and meetings.